jimniels/blog/posts/2023-08-20-temporarily-abled.md

 # “We’re All Just Temporarily Abled”

 That’s a quote from Cindy Li — “We're all just temporarily abled”.
-I first heard it in [Sarah’s course](https://practical-accessibility.today/) and it’s been on repeat in my mind ever since June 6th.
+I first heard it in [Sara’s course](https://practical-accessibility.today/) and it’s been on repeat in my mind ever since June 6th.

 June 6th I was on vacation at the beach with my family and tried something that, looking back now, maybe I’m too old for.
 And I injured my knee.